We are delighted to be taking part in Agroforestry Open Weekend 2025

 disability access

-The tour will cover at least a mile of walking on uneven, sloping, potentially muddy ground.
+The tours include at least a mile of walking on uneven, sloping, potentially muddy ground.
 Please bring suitable footwear and clothing.
-Unfortunately unsuitable for people with mobility difficulties (including wheelchair users).
+Unfortunately unsuitable for people with mobility difficulties, including wheelchair users

 more information?